-Upon acceptance of this DSEIS by the APA Board, APA and DEC will seek public input on the DSEIS and the draft UMP amendment through hearings and a public comment period.
-The public will have an opportunity to provide oral comments at the public hearings and to submit written comments during a scheduled timeframe from June 13 - July 13, 2018.
+Upon acceptance of the DSEIS by the APA Board, APA and DEC sought public input on the DSEIS and the draft UMP amendment through hearings and a public comment period.
+The public had an opportunity to provide oral comments at the public hearings and to submit written comments during a scheduled timeframe from June 13 - July 13, 2018.
+Two public hearings were held: June 27, 2018 in Albany and June 28, 2018 in North Creek.
+Fourteen people attended and three people spoke at the hearings.
+APA and DEC received four comment letters.

-APA and DEC staff will consider comments received in the preparation of the Final Supplemental Impact Environmental Statement (FSEIS) and proposed UMP amendment.
-The FSEIS will include a written response to public comments and will present a final Preferred Alternative.
-The FSEIS and draft UMP amendment will be brought to the APA Board after the close of the public comment period.
+Appendix B provides APA's response to public comment received at the hearings and through the public comment period, which was prepared in consultation with DEC.
+APA and DEC staff considered comments received in the preparation of this Final Supplemental Impact Environmental Statement (FSEIS) and proposed UMP amendment.
+The FSEIS includes a written response to public comments and presents the final Preferred Alternative.